swcarpentry/training-course/_submissions/round-12/2/2015-03-07-adam-richie-halford.md

 what we expected so we hit `CTRL-D` to get back to the command line.
 What happens next?

-a.
-The python program prints the number of lines in `sample.txt`, i.e. `10 lines`, to stdout.
+1. The python program prints the number of lines in `sample.txt`, i.e. `10 lines`, to stdout.
-b.
-The python program prints `0 lines` to stdout.
+2. The python program prints `0 lines` to stdout.
-c.
-The python program overwrites all of the data we had in `sample.txt` with the text `0 lines`.
+3. The python program overwrites all of the data we had in `sample.txt` with the text `0 lines`.
-d.
-The shell gives us an error because `sample.txt` is not a command.
+4. The shell gives us an error because `sample.txt` is not a command.

 Both of these questions test the same material.
 In my opinion